 In recognition of the importance of faculty outreach, the Distinguished Outreach Faculty Award program began in 2004.
 The award was developed to recognize and salute the university's faculty for outstanding outreach activities.
 Funding is provided by the University of Nevada, Reno Foundation and the Office of the Provost.

 The F. Donald Tibbitts Distinguished Teacher Award has been conferred to the university's finest teachers since 1973.
 Recipients come from a wide variety of University of Nevada, Reno teaching departments.
 Each year two recipients are selected based on nominations from the deans of each college, submission of teaching portfolios by the nominees, and classroom observations.
 Funding is provided by the University Foundation, ASUN and the Office of the Provost.

 The Foundation Professor program was developed in 1983 to recognize and salute the university's professors for outstanding achievements, particularly in research and teaching.
-The award is for a three-year period during which the individuals selected receive a $5,000 annual stipend to be used in professional endeavors, a one course per semester reduction in teaching load, and recognition at the annual Foundation Banquet in early fall.
+The award is for a three-year period during which the individuals selected receive a $5,000 annual stipend to be used in professional endeavors, a teaching release during a three-year period as agreed upon with your dean, and recognition at the annual Foundation Banquet in early fall.
 Funding is provided by the University Foundation.

 The Thornton Peace Prize was established in 1970 by William and Barbara Thornton, both graduates of the University of Nevada, Reno.
 This award is given annually to recognize an individual or group from the university community who exemplifies by word or deed that use of force is not an acceptable means for settling disputes.

 The University Academic Advisor Award is given annually to faculty members with distinguished records of student advisement.
 Two awards are granted, one for undergraduate advisement and one for graduate advisement.
 Full-time faculty and professional staff who provide academic advising as part of their regular or primary assignment are eligible for the award.